spsgomes/go-games-htmx/README.md

 # Context

-This small project was created to explore usage of HTMX, templates, and Postgres using Go.\
+This small project was created to explore usage of HTMX, templates, and SQLite using Go.\
 This is not meant to be a *production-ready* project, instead it aims to enable me to explore concepts in Go.

-## To Do
-*Empty for now*

 # Installation